 Free SEO tools

-v0.6 credibility layer:the engine has been empirically calibrated against a curated corpus of reputable, in-production pSEO sites. v0.6 audits by template — it detects your site's URL templates, samples K=10 URLs per template, and produces one verdict per template cluster rather than a flat per-URL list.
+Credibility layer:the engine has been empirically calibrated against a curated corpus of reputable, in-production pSEO sites.
+It audits by template — it detects your site's URL templates, samples pages stratified across them, and produces one verdict per template cluster rather than a flat per-URL list.
 Verdicts are reproducible at a fixed sample-seed; findings cluster instead of dumping per-pair noise; severity demotions are auditable via summary.appliedSeverityDemotions.
 Dated snapshot results, the open-source corpus, and the trade-offs we accepted are documented at /methodology.

 Programmatic-SEO sites (template-driven content at scale) and AI Overview readiness — SpamBrain triggers from the March 27, 2026 core update that tightened scaled-content signals on date-stacked corpora (the most recent classifier shift to demote pSEO sites), the May 7, 2024 site-reputation-abuse policy (now detected by links/host-section-divergence), the March 5, 2024 scaled-content-abuse update, plus the AEO patterns that determine ChatGPT, Perplexity, and Google AI Overview citations.